Download: Faculty Survival Guide 2017-2018.PDF

 Teaching and Learning

-The importance of excellent instruction at CSU Stanislaus is reflected in the campus mission statement and in the commitment of its faculty and administration.
+The importance of excellent instruction at Stanislaus State is reflected in the campus mission statement and in the commitment of its faculty and administration.
 In order to facilitate this effort, the university faculty and administration established the Faculty Center for Excellence in Teaching and Learning in 1998.
 The Center, located in the new John Stuart Rogers Building, provides support for faculty in a range of areas, including teaching technology and professional development.
 Call Ext.
 3216 for more information and specific services and programs.

-Faculty development programs have been created on the CSU Stanislaus campus to support a climate that recognizes and values excellent instruction for a diverse student body.
+Faculty development programs have been created on the Stanislaus State campus to support a climate that recognizes and values excellent instruction for a diverse student body.
 These programs support and encourage faculty to become even better teachers-teachers able to meet new challenges posed by changing students, changing demographics, changing societal needs and expectations, and changing technology.
 Furthermore, faculty development programs enable faculty to expand their intellectual, teaching, and scholarly horizons, helping them discover and apply for grants and other research-related assistance and initiate and complete scholarly, creative, and professional projects.
 In addition to the offices listed above, the Office of Research and Sponsored Programs, at Ext.
 3493, is dedicated to assisting faculty members in finding the funding and support they need to carry out their research, scholarly, and creative activities.
 Departments, colleagues, and the university also offer a variety of faculty development opportunities from travel funds to sabbaticals.
 Many, though not all, of these are described in this guide.

 Faculty members are expected to remain abreast of developments in their disciplines and maintain a high level of competency in their professional fields through means appropriate to each discipline.
 Faculty are encouraged to read departmental Retention, Promotion, and Tenure (RPT) elaborations and discuss specific department and university expectations with their chairs.
 Elaborations are University Retention, Promotion and Tenure Committee (URPTC) approved descriptions of the criteria departments use to determining retention, promotion, and tenure.